Persona 2: Eternal Punishment: Music

 The original music for Eternal Punishment was composed by Toshiko Tasaki, Kenichi Tsuchiya and Masaki Kurokawa, the composers for Innocent Sin.
 As with Innocent Sin, Tsuchiya found the writing process difficult for a number of reasons.
 Tsuchiya's favorite piece for the score, which was carried over from Innocent Sin, was "Maya's Theme".
 The tune has remained popular with the Persona fan base: Tsuchiya has attributed its popularity to the enduring nature of the Persona series as a whole, and compared it to a fashionable item of the time that now requires a "certain courage" to wear in later times.
 The game's theme song, "Change your Way", was written and sung by British singer-songwriter Elisha La'Verne, and the music was composed by T.Kura.
 La'Verne wrote the song with the premise of Eternal Punishment in mind, and so she wanted the song to sound positive.
 For inspiration, she drew on her experiences of walking round London and seeing homeless people who appeared unable to improve their status: the song's theme is that there is always a way out of a bad situation and you can change that situation for the better.
 The title also stemmed from this concept.
-Together with Innocent Sin, Eternal Punishment is the one of the first entries in the Megami Tensei series to feature voice acting.
+Together with Innocent Sin, Eternal Punishment is one of the first entries in the Megami Tensei series to feature voice acting.

 For the PSP version, the music was remixed by Toshiki Konishi, Ryota Kozuka and Atsushi Kitajoh, who also worked on the remixed music for Innocent Sin's port.
 The team, while remixing the music, did not want to destroy the original's foundation.
 The ruling concept, as defined by Konishi, was "not too far and not too close to the original".
 For the opening animation, Meguro requested Konishi to personally remix the game's original opening theme.
 It was the first time he had been put in charge of an opening theme, and it proved troublesome for him, as he needed to rerecord the vocals and make sure he did justice to the original version.
 For Kitajoh, one of the most notable arrangements he did was for "Maya's Theme": Meguro, who had previously remixed this track for Persona 3: FES, asked for a remix with a faster tempo and hard rock elements incorporated.
 The new scenario also used remixed music from the original game instead of new tracks.